Disclaimer: Upstart is not a financial advisor, the following content is for informational purposes only.

 “Diversification is protection against ignorance,” says Warren Buffet.

-Investing your money is a great way to build wealth.
+Investing your money is a great way to increase financial security.
 It’s safe (and smart) to assume the economy will continue to take unexpected dips and falls.
 If you have all your investment eggs in one basket, now is the time to address that.
 Consider diversifying your investments across various stocks, bonds, mutual funds, real estate, cash equivalents, and foreign stocks.
 Both short and long term investments should be visible in your portfolio.

 As you do this, think about your personal financial goals, the timeline you’re willing to commit to, and your risk tolerance.
 Also aim to have investments in various industries and sectors.
 Financially speaking, it’s best to have multiple irons in the fire so that you’re never too dependent on one portion of the market.